 One thing that really helped us was to actually clean out our fridge before heading out to the grocery store.
 That way we clear room for the new food and have a clear note of what we already have.
 We usually find pasta in the cupboards and then only need pasta sauce.
 That cuts our grocery budget every time and we can get a little more creative on the meals.

-4. Create a balanced meal menu
+4. Create a Balanced Meal Menu

 Back in the day, I was obsessed with making one big baking sheet of roasted vegetables for every meal.
-My husband hates it till this day, so I had to make some modifications to how I designed our meals.
+My husband hates it to this day, so I had to make some modifications to how I designed our meals.
 This meant creating a balanced meal menu that incorporated what was on sale and only two vegetables to stay healthy.

 Here are some of the staple items that I switch around depending on the sales and how I lay out all my meals: